 Magnesium is a powerful natural sleep aid that’s known to help support deeper, more restful sleep.
 It works with your parasympathetic nervous system to regulate your production of melatonin, or the hormone responsible for helping you fall asleep faster.
-And because most Americans are actually deficient in Magnesium, supplementation is likely required to meet your needs.
+And because most Americans are actually deficient in this mineral, a Magnesium powder supplement is likely required to meet your needs.

 17. Heartbeat regulation

 Don’t forget that the heart is a muscle, too.
 Just like you need electrolytes to help your muscles contract, you need electrolytes to have a healthy heartbeat.
 One symptom of not getting enough electrolytes might be an irregular heartbeat, so it’s something to watch out for.

 Electrolytes have so many benefits throughout the body, and it’s not all just about hydration.
 These minerals are critically important for aspects of health, from sleep quality to heartbeat regularity to muscle movement.
 And these electrolytes need to be in balance so they can work together the way they’re supposed to.

 It’s possible to get too little or too much of a certain electrolyte.
 For instance, if you consume lots of processed foods, it’s likely that your Sodium levels are a little high, while certain other minerals might be low.
 And Potassium helps regulate your Sodium levels, so this is just one example of how these minerals work together.
 Because our modern food supply is often depleted in minerals due to agricultural practices like monocropping, we’re likely not getting all the electrolytes we need from food alone.